 Domestic abuse Where the applicant needs accommodation due to domestic abuse.
 Confirmation may be requested with the applicants' consent from relevant agencies such as the Police, Health Professional, Social Work, Women's Aid, etc. However, verification of domestic abuse from other agencies is not a condition required for an applicant to be given priority.
 Harassment Where the applicant is suffering serious harassment at their current accommodation and being rehoused will help to alleviate this.
 Harassment can take many forms including intimidating, threatening or aggressive behaviour, both verbal and physical, and can involve attacks on property as well as people.
 Incidents of harassment can include sexual comments or gestures, offensive or racist graffiti, abusive language and behaviour, violence towards people of all ages, damage to homes or possessions and threatening letters or phone calls.
 Harassment is often premeditated and reoccurring.
 Confirmation may be requested with the applicants' consent, either from agencies such as the Police, Social Services and Health Organisations or from other witnesses which can include staff.
 Where appropriate, confirmation can also be provided by the customer's advocates, i.e. local councillors, Members of Parliament, Members of the Scottish Parliament, advice workers and from voluntary organisations.
 However, verification of harassment from other agencies is not a condition required for an applicant to be given the appropriate priority.
 Severe overcrowding - three or more bedrooms Where the applicant's current accommodation is overcrowded when assessed against criteria set out at section 8.9 - House types and sizes to be allocated - by three or more bedrooms.
+Severe under- occupation - three or more bedrooms Existing social housing tenants who are living in houses with more bedrooms over and above the minimum requirement for their present needs.
 Urgent health/ disability Where the applicant's existing property is so unsuitable that re- housing would significantly result in an improvement in health or wellbeing.
 Applicants requiring re-housing on medical grounds will be assessed by the Team Leader based on details provided by applicants on their medical condition and current housing situation.
 Applicants of a CHR will be assessed by an Independent Medical Advisor where available.
 Return to community Where a West of Scotland Housing Association tenant no longer needs an adapted property or support provided with the accommodation.
 Management transfer Where there are exceptional circumstances , and the need for a transfer applicant to be moved as soon as possible is both acute and urgent and is authorised by a Housing Manager or person of at least equivalent seniority to the Housing Manager.